Tokenization, Cost, and Linguistic Inequality

 (In a hurry?
 Visit https://ml-workbench.onrender.com/)

-Several weeks ago, I started evaluating multilingual LLMs for a project.
-I expected to spend time comparing deployable models, price tables, and context windows and ended up digging into how tokenization behaves across natural languages.
+A few weeks ago, I started looking into evaluating multilingual LLMs.
+I expected to spend my time comparing deployable models, price tables, and context windows, but quickly realised I needed to dig into how tokenization behaves across natural languages first.

-I'd like to share a framework for evaluating multilingual tokenizers, and also show how tokenizers help explain:
+Based on that, I want to share a guiding framework for evaluating LLM tokenizer families and their models.
+I'll also show how looking closely at tokenizers helps explain:

 • Why the same feature can have very different economics across languages